 Readers of this blog know that I am a big fan of Henrik Kniberg.
-He is the coach I want to be when I grow up.
+He is the coach I said I wanted to be when I grew up.

 Kniberg is the one who posted the somewhat famous diagram of the MVP going from skateboard to the convertible.
 You’ve seen it.
 It has been posted, reposted, and shared over and over again.

 It is also widely misunderstood.
 So much so that Kniberg wrote this article trying to explain it.
 If you have not read that article, it is probably worth pausing here and going to read it.
 I’ll wait.